Death of Diane Whipple

 Diane Alexis Whipple (January 31, 1967 – January 26, 2001) was an American lacrosse player and college coach.
 She was killed in a dog attack in San Francisco on January 26, 2001.
-The dogs involved were two Presa Canarios: a male named Bane and a female named Hera.
-Paul Schneider, the dogs' owner, is a high-ranking member of the Aryan Brotherhood and is serving three life sentence terms in state prison.
-The dogs were looked after by Schneider's attorneys, Robert Noel and Marjorie Knoller, a husband and wife who lived in the same apartment building as Diane Whipple.
+The dogs involved were two Presa Canarios belonging to Paul Schneider, a high-ranking member of the Aryan Brotherhood serving three life sentences in state prison.
+The dogs were looked after by Schneider's attorneys, Robert Noel and Marjorie Knoller, a husband and wife who lived in the same apartment building as Whipple.
 After the fatal attack, the state brought criminal charges against the attorneys.
-Robert Noel, who was not present during the attack, was convicted of manslaughter.
-Marjorie Knoller, who was present, was charged with implied-malice second-degree murder and convicted by the jury.
+Noel, who was not present during the attack, was convicted of manslaughter.
+Knoller, who was present, was charged with implied-malice second-degree murder and convicted by the jury.
 Knoller's murder conviction, an unusual result for an unintended dog attack, was rejected by the trial judge but ultimately upheld.
 The case clarified the meaning of implied malice murder.

-Early life
+Early life of Diane Whipple

 Whipple was born in Princeton, New Jersey.
 She grew up and attended high school in Manhasset, New York, on Long Island.
 She was raised primarily by her grandparents, and was a gifted athlete from a young age.
-She became a two-time All-American lacrosse player in high school, and later at Penn State.
+She became a two-time All-American lacrosse player in high school, and later played at the university level at Penn State.
 She was twice a member of the U.S. Women's Lacrosse World Cup team.

-Whipple later moved to San Francisco, and came within seconds of qualifying for the U.S. 1996 Olympics team in track and field, for the 800 meters.
-However, she did not compete at the 1996 Olympic Team Trials.
-Instead, she became the lacrosse coach at Saint Mary's College of California in Moraga, California.
+Whipple later moved to San Francisco and tried to qualify for the 800 meters running event in track and field for the U.S. 1996 Olympics team, but she did not qualify and did not compete in the formal Olympic team trials.
+She became the lacrosse coach at Saint Mary's College of California in Moraga, California.

 At the time of her death, Whipple lived in San Francisco's Pacific Heights with her domestic partner of six years, Sharon Smith.

-Perpetrators
+Background of the dogs

-Marjorie Fran Knoller (born June 20, 1955) and Robert Edward Noel (June 22, 1941 – June 22, 2018) were attorneys married to each other.
-They were caregivers to the dogs that killed Whipple in San Francisco on January 26, 2001.
-After a trial that attracted international attention, they were sent to prison for involuntary manslaughter.
-However, on August 22, 2008, San Francisco Judge Charlotte Woolard reinstated Marjorie Knoller's second degree murder conviction.
+Attorneys Marjorie Fran Knoller (born June 20, 1955) and Robert Edward Noel (June 22, 1941 – June 22, 2018) had care and control of the dogs that killed Whipple.

 After attending Brooklyn College, Knoller received her J.D. degree from McGeorge School of Law in Sacramento, California.
 Noel graduated from the University of Baltimore Law School in 1967.